arnau/obsidian-metatable/README.md

 - [ ] Add setting for filtering top level keys.
 - [ ] Add setting for adding custom mapping functions.

+Check the [decision log](./decision_log) for the rationale behind the main design choices.

 ## Installation

+From Obsidian:

+- Ensure Community Plugins are enabled.
+- Browse community plugins searching for **metatable**.
+- Click install.
+- Enable plugin in the “Community Plugins” Settings section.
+- Open a file (notice that previously opened files won't get the effects of the plugin until reopened or changed).

+From release:

+- Download the `obsidian-metatable-{version}.zip` file from the chosen release, for example the [latest release].
+- Ensure “Community Plugins” are enabled in Settings.
+- Ensure the `.obsidian/plugins/` directory exists in your vault directory.
+- Expand the zip file into the `.obsidian/plugins/` directory such that an `obsidian-metatable` directory is a direct child of `plugins`.
+- Enable plugin in the “Community Plugins” Settings section.
+- Open a file (notice that previously opened files won't get the effects of the plugin until reopened or changed).

 From source: